jacobecox/templates/clickhouse/versions/2.0.0/README.md

 For ClickHouse to have access to a S3 bucket, ensure the following prerequisites are completed in your AWS account before installing:

 1. Create your bucket.
-Update the value `bucket` to include it's name and `region` to include it's region.
+Update the value `bucket` to include its name and `region` to include its region.

 2. Run the following CLI command for guidance on setting up required AWS resources and creating a [Cloud Account](https://docs.controlplane.com/guides/create-cloud-account).